zooniverse/aggregation/docs/source/ouroboros.rst

 * markings - the raw x,y coordinates
 * user_ids - probably go with ip addresses - that way you guarantee that everyone has a id, even if they are not logged in
 * tools - either "adult" or "chick".
-This isn't actually used in the clustering algorithm. this is used later on to determine what type of penguin each cluster is mostly likely to be
+This isn't actually used in the clustering algorithm. this is used later on to determine what type of penguin each cluster is mostly likely to be.
+People could have also marked "other" (for example, there are actually reindeer in some of the photos).
+For this analysis we are only concerned with penguins so we should just skip anything else.
 * reduced_markings - doesn't matter for just point markings - just make it equal to the markings
-* image_dimensions - also doesn't matter for Agglomerative
+* image_dimensions - in pixels but doesn't matter for Agglomerative
-* subject_id - doesn't matter for Agglomerative (Agglomerative is a subclass of Clustering and there are other sub classes of Clustering for which image_dimensions and subject_id matter)
+* subject_id - again, doesn't matter for Agglomerative (Agglomerative is a subclass of Clustering and there are other sub classes of Clustering for which image_dimensions and subject_id matter)

 For a given zooniverse id, the code for converting the Ourboros annotations into Panoptes ones, and calling the clustering algorithm is::